crypto101/book/src/stream-ciphers.rst

 example.
 But AES is the workhorse of modern block ciphers—it can't be at fault, certainly not because of an insufficient block size.

+Notice that an idealized
-When we look at a picture of what would happen with an idealized encryption scheme, we notice that it looks like random noise.
-Keep in mind that “looking like random noise” doesn't mean something is properly
+encryption scheme looks like random noise.
+“Looking like random noise” does not mean something is properly
-encrypted: it just means that we can't inspect it using methods this trivial.
+encrypted: it just means that we cannot inspect it using trivial methods.

 Encryption oracle attack
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the previous section, we've focused on how an attacker can inspect a ciphertext encrypted using :term:`ECB mode`.
-That's a *passive*, ciphertext-only attack.
-It's passive because the attacker doesn't really interfere in any communication; they're simply examining a ciphertext.
-In this section, we'll study a different, *active* attack, where the attacker actively communicates with their target.
-We'll see how the active attack can enable an attacker to decrypt ciphertexts encrypted using :term:`ECB mode`.
+In the previous section, we focused on how an attacker can inspect a ciphertext encrypted using :term:`ECB mode`.
+That is a *passive*, ciphertext-only attack.
+It is passive because the attacker does not interfere in communications.
+The attacker simply examines the ciphertext.
+In this section, we study a different, *active* attack, where the attacker actively communicates with their target.
+We see how the active attack enables an attacker to decrypt ciphertexts encrypted using :term:`ECB mode`.

-To do this, we'll introduce a new concept called an :term:`oracle`.
-Formally defined :term:`oracle`\s are used in the study of computer science, but for our purposes it's sufficient to just say that an :term:`oracle` is something that will compute some particular function for you.
+To do this, we introduce a new concept called an :term:`oracle`.
+Formally defined :term:`oracle`\s are used in the field of computer science.
+For our purposes it is sufficient to say that an :term:`oracle` computes a particular function.

-In our case, the :term:`oracle` will perform a specific encryption for the attacker, which is why it's called an :term:`encryption oracle`.
-Given some data :math:`A` chosen by the attacker, the :term:`oracle` will encrypt that data, followed by a secret suffix :math:`S`, in :term:`ECB mode`.
+In our case, the :term:`oracle` performs a specific encryption for an attacker as an :term:`encryption oracle`.
+Given some data :math:`A` chosen by the attacker, the :term:`oracle` encrypts that data, followed by a secret suffix :math:`S`, in :term:`ECB mode`.
 Or, in symbols:

 .. math::